 Create videos, blogs, etc., chronicling the adverse effects of overprotection.

-Get our board members media exposure.
+Get media exposure.
 Run contests on social media that reach kids directly.

 Bring diverse viewpoints into schools.

-Show principals and counselors evidence of why kids don’t need to be treated as if they’re extremely delicate.
+Show principals and counselors evidence of why kids don’t need to be treated as if they’re extremely delicate, help them further educate parents.

 Examine social programs to see which work and which create hypersensitivity.